vpayno/exercism-workspace/go/space-age/space-doc.md

 ## type [Planet](<https://github.com/vpayno/exercism-workspace/blob/main/go/space-age/space_age.go#L4>)

-Planet is a string with the name of a Planet\.
+Planet is a string with the name of a Planet.

 ```go
 type Planet string